 It’s October, and the weather has officially transitioned to fall here in Portland, OR.
 We’ve been getting beautiful sunny days here in the Northwest, but the nights have been getting noticeably colder.
 It’s the time of year when I actually zip up my sleeping bag when I go camping, which brings me to the topic of today’s blog post: sleeping bag zipper repair.

 I invested good money in my sleeping bag, because it’s one of the most important pieces of equipment I take backpacking.
 I need it to maintain body heat, and hopefully get a good night’s sleep in the process.
 It’s lightweight, comfortable, breathes well, and it keeps me warm.
 It wasn’t cheap either.
 I’ve never had a problem with the zipper on my sleeping bag (knock on wood), but I consider myself lucky because a number of my friends have run into this exact problem.
-So what are your options if the zipper slider on your sleeping bag wears out or breaks?
-Here are a few of your options (and of course the FixnZip® is in there).
+So, what are your options if the zipper slider on your sleeping bag wears out or breaks?
+Here are a few of your options for sleeping bag zipper repair (and of course the FixnZip® is in there).

 Your first option would be to take it to a seamstress.
 You’ll get your sleeping bag back good as new, but it will also run you anywhere from $60-$100, depending on their pricing.
 This is only a viable option if you’re in town and not using the bag.
 But what if the zipper breaks when you’re out backpacking?